bitovi/academy/src/react-vite/10-nested-routes/nested-routes.md

 ### Nesting component folders

 Notice that the child page components have simple names like `<Support />` instead of `<ProductSupport />`.
-Assuming this component is specifically designed for the product page and will not be reused elsewhere, the component file can reside within the product page's folder.
+Assuming this component is specifically designed for the product page and will not be reused elsewhere, the component file can reside within the product page’s folder.
 Since the files live together, longer names aren’t needed and will make your JSX a little harder to read.

 The larger directory tree should look like the following: